clue/reactphp-buzz/README.md

 });
 ```

+Any redirected requests will follow the semantics of the original request and
+will include the same request headers as the original request except for those
+listed below.
 If the original request contained a request body, this request body will never
 be passed to the redirected request.
 Accordingly, each redirected request will
 remove any `Content-Length` and `Content-Type` request headers.